bitnami/charts/bitnami/rabbitmq/README.md

 memoryHighWatermark.value="512MB"
 ```

-* Set a relative limit of RAM to be used on each &reg;abbitMQ node.
+* Set a relative limit of RAM to be used on each RabbitMQ node.
 To enable this feature,  define the memory limits at pod level too.
 An example configuration is shown below:

 ```
 memoryHighWatermark.enabled="true"